sandeepbhardwaj/geeksforgeeks/README.md

 ## Sliding Window
 1. Max sum of 'k' consecutive elements in the array
-2. Ist -ve number in every window of Size K
+2. Ist -ve number in every window of Size K - use queue
+3. Count occurrences of Anagrams

 ## String
 1. Reverse words in a given string